 Hazardous waste storage areas are often the most neglected areas of a facility.
-However, the EPA states that storage areas must be inspected at least once a week to ensure all materials are stored securely and safely.
-Though the EPA says inspection once a week is required, it is best practice to have multiple, trained personnel inspect the area once a week to ensure storage areas are properly cared for.
+However, the EPA states that storage areas must be inspected at least once weekly to ensure all materials are stored securely and safely.
+Though the EPA says inspection once a week is required, it is best practice to have multiple trained personnel inspect the area once weekly to ensure storage areas are properly cared for.

 3. Inadequate Employee Training

-All employees that work with hazardous waste, whether you are a small quantity generator or large quantity generator, are required to have at least basic training.
-The training must include how to properly manage hazardous waste and the emergency procedures set forth by the facility.
+All employees who work with hazardous waste, whether you are a small quantity generator or large quantity generator, are required to have at least basic training.
+The training must include how to properly manage hazardous waste and the facility’s emergency procedures.

 4. Record Keeping

-Hazardous waste generators are required to keep a variety of records under EPA regulations.
+Hazardous waste generators are required to keep various records under EPA regulations.
 Documents that must be kept on file include hazardous waste manifests, biennial reports, waste testing reports, and exemption reports.

 5. Improper Labeling

-EPA regulations state that a variety of information must be on the outside of a hazardous waste container.
+EPA regulations state that various information must be on the outside of a hazardous waste container.
 The words “hazardous waste”, the accumulation start date, and a description of the hazards in the container must be clearly affixed to a hazardous waste receptacle.
-It is important to keep in mind that many states have even more stringent labeling regulations than what the EPA states.
+It is important to remember that many states have even more stringent labeling regulations than the EPA states.

 Contact Maine Labpack, Inc.

 At Maine Labpack, we know that the slew of regulations put forth by the EPA may be overwhelming.
 However, our chemists are experts in EPA compliance and are here to help you understand and ensure you are always within RCRA compliance.
-Contact us today to have your questions answered!
+Contact us today to have your questions about RCRA compliance violations answered!